Alabama to carry out first lethal injection after review of execution procedures

 Barber was convicted in the 2001 beating death of 75-year-old Dorothy Epps.
 Prosecutors said Barber, a handyman who knew Epps’ daughter, confessed to killing Epps with a claw hammer and fleeing with her purse.
 Jurors voted 11-1 to recommend a death sentence, which a judge imposed.

-Barber’s execution was scheduled for the same day that Oklahoma was preparing to execute Jemaine Cannon for stabbing a Tulsa woman to death with a butcher knife in 1995 after his escape from a prison work center.
+Barber’s execution was scheduled for the same day that Oklahoma executed Jemaine Cannon for stabbing a Tulsa woman to death with a butcher knife in 1995 after his escape from a prison work center.

 Attorneys for Barber have asked federal courts to block the lethal injection, citing the state’s past problems.
 The 11th U.S. Circuit Court of Appeals refused to halt the execution on Wednesday.
 Judges noted the state had conducted a review of procedures and wrote that “Barber’s claim that the same pattern would continue to occur” is “purely speculative.”